russellmatt66/kineticplasma-HPC/cpp/cpp-eigen/README.md

 # Summary
-This is the sequential version of the C++ code.
-It uses Eigen to perform a sparse solve of the electrostatic field, and a binary search to find the particles.
+This is the sequential, pure-`Eigen` version of the C++ code.
+It uses `Eigen` to perform a sparse solve of the electrostatic field, and implements all containers with `Eigen`'s `VectorXd` template.

+#